Falmouth-Games-Academy/comp220-portfolio/README.md

 # comp220-portfolio
 Base repository for the COMP220 assignment #1 (Portfolio of Game Engine Components)

-##What is the title and high concept of the demo?
-A walking simulator in a snowy location where the player can walk around and catch snow in there hands.
-The controls will have WASD for movement controls and left mouse click to catch snow.

-##What is the intended aesthetic?
+# Proposal:
+The high concept is  walking simulator in a forest.
+The player can move around the forest using WASD and the goal is for the player to collect wood.
+Once they have enough wood they can start a fire.

+# Effects:
 ####What is the effect?
-The first effect will be particle effects to make the snow.

-####How will the effect contribute to the aesthetic?
-Just watching snow fall tends to be relaxing so having snow in my walking simulator will add to the relaxing feel.
-Also snow will be the main focus of the game
+The first effect will be collision detection, this will be used to stop the player from walking through trees and to allow them to collect logs.
+This will contribute to the aesthetic as it allows the player to collect logs which is the goal and stops them from being able to move through objects

 ####What is the effect?
-The second effect will be collision detection on the snow particles to allow the player to catch them.
+The second effect will be a particle effect to create the fire.
+The fire will be in the middle of the game area, once the player has collected enough logs they can start a fire.

-####How will the effect contribute to the aesthetic?
-This should make the game feel more immersive as allow the player to do something.

-##Is the scope appropriate for the product development time-frame?
-???